ObjectBox Sync Connector Setup

 In general, ObjectBox relies on a data model, which is typically defined as part of your (client) application.
 This is a different approach to MongoDB and other databases.
 The data model is defined by developers using special annotations in the programming language of your application.
 If you are not familiar with that process yet, then this is a good time to get familiar with ObjectBox "annotations" and how to define your data model.
 This is dependent on the programming language:

 All ObjectBox build tools also generate a data model JSON file, which must be provided to the ObjectBox Sync Server.
-This data model is also used by the MongoDB Sync Connector to map data between ObjectBox and MongoDB (see the ).
+This data model is also used by the MongoDB Sync Connector to map data between ObjectBox and MongoDB (see the data mapping page).

 Run and test Sync Server